andreina-covi/ArtifactSSG/README.md

 # EvoViz: Visual Introspection for Genetically-Based Test Coverage Evolution

-This repository contains the artifacts to replicate experiments of paper: "EvoViz: Visual Introspection for Genetically-Based Test Coverage Evolution".
+This repository contains the artifacts to replicate experiments of paper: **EvoViz: Visual Introspection for Genetically-Based Test Coverage Evolution**.

 ## Pharo images